neurodata/m2g/README.md

 ## Overview

-The **ndmg** pipeline has been developed as a one-click solution for human connectome estimation by providing robust and reliable estimates of connectivity across a wide range of datasets.
+The **m2g** pipeline has been developed as a one-click solution for human connectome estimation by providing robust and reliable estimates of connectivity across a wide range of datasets.
 The pipelines are explained and derivatives analyzed in our pre-print, available on [BiorXiv](https://www.biorxiv.org/content/early/2017/09/16/188706).

 ## System Requirements

-The **ndmg** pipeline:
+The **m2g** pipeline:

 - was developed and tested primarily on Mac OSX, Ubuntu (12, 14, 16, 18), and CentOS (5, 6);
 - made to work on Python 3.6;